 Who can my loved one speak to within their School if they are struggling?

 Every student is assigned a personal tutor who is a dedicated academic to help when with any personal or academic issue.
 Their tutor will be able to help them work out the best next steps.

-Contact welfare support
+Contact support and wellbeing

 If they want it, your loved one can request an academic peer mentor in their first term.
 This is a student from the year above who can give them help with their new studies.

 Who can my loved one speak to outside of the School?

 If they’re living on campus or at Broadgate Park, St Peters Court, Raleigh Park or Riverside Point, we have a hall pastoral team living on site.
 They can provide support to the students during evenings and weekends.
 They provide welfare advice and support, as well as helping to resolve any problems in halls.